 - Walking Spoiler: While he only appears in one episode, his being the real villain spoils a good deal about him.

-- Whip It Good: Haiyama uses a whip to punish his "pets" and to attack Yugi and Honda.
+- Whip It Good: Haiyama uses a whip to punish his "pets" and to attack Yugi and Tristan.

 - Voiced by Nobuyuki Hiyama